yhagio/tutorialedge.net/content/challenges/go/sort-by-price.md

 * [Sorting in Go with the Sort Package](/golang/go-sorting-with-sort-tutorial/)
 </details>

+# See the Solution

+Feel free to have a look at the forum discussion thread for this challenge and contribute with your own solutions here - [Challenge 03 - Sort By Price](https://discuss.tutorialedge.net/t/challenge-03-sorting-by-price/20)

 # Further Reading:

 If you like this challenge then you may also appreciate some of the following articles on the site: